Version 2.39 October 2014

 This Australian and New Zealand guideline is written as a decision support aid for clinicians managing people with established COPD.
 These include general practitioners and other primary health care clinicians, as well as clinicians managing respiratory patients in the hospital setting.
 It is regularly updated as new evidence is published.

 This document should be cited as:

-David K McKenzie, Michael Abramson, Alan J Crockett, Eli Dabscheck, Nicholas Glasgow, Sue Jenkins, Christine McDonald, Richard Wood-Baker, Ian Yang, Peter A Frith on behalf of Lung Foundation Australia and the Thoracic Society of Australia and New Zealand.
-The COPD-X Plan: Australian and New Zealand Guidelines for the management of Chronic Obstructive Pulmonary Disease V2.32, 2012.
+Michael Abramson, Alan J Crockett, Eli Dabscheck, Peter A Frith, Johnson George, Nicholas Glasgow, Sue Jenkins, Christine McDonald, Vanessa McDonald, David K McKenzie, Richard Wood-Baker, Ian Yang, Nick Zwar, on behalf of Lung Foundation Australia and the Thoracic So ciety of Australia and New Zealand.
+The COPD-X Plan: Australian and New Zealand Guidelines for the management of Chronic Obstructive Pulmonary Disease V2.39, October 2014.